January 11, 2019

 Typical LMS systems require expert L&D professionals to develop content for them using authoring tool software.
 This means a great deal of courseware takes weeks to expensively compete and updates rarely happen.
 However, with Rapid Authoring Tools that are integrated into the LMS.
 This means courses can easily be created and updated by non-experts.

-If you’d like to know how EdApp can help with your UK LMS requirements, get in touch at email@example.com or get in touch at EdApp Microlearning, 40 Islington High St, London, N1 8EQ.
-You can also try EdApp’s UK LMS and authoring tool for free by signing up here or in the box below.
+If you’d like to know how EdApp can help with your UK LMS requirements, get in touch at firstname.lastname@example.org or get in touch at EdApp Microlearning, 40 Islington High St, London, N1 8EQ.
+You can also try EdApp’s UK LMS and authoring tool for free by signing up here.